Formula For Synthesis Reaction

 While the general formula A + B → AB is a helpful starting point, synthesis reactions exhibit considerable variety depending on the nature of the reactants and the resulting product.
 Here are some key examples:

 • Combination of two elements: This is the most straightforward type of synthesis reaction.
-For example, the reaction between iron (Fe) and sulfur (S) to form iron(II) sulfide (FeS):
+To give you an idea, the reaction between iron (Fe) and sulfur (S) to form iron(II) sulfide (FeS):

 Fe(s) + S(s) → FeS(s)